Darkoakboat2121/DarkoakEssentials/README.md

     fixed:
-        world protection
-        gens

-        anti-velocity *
+        shop
+        mob gens (its for real this time) sidebar bug where it would accept two usages of the score replacer

+        lava / water bucket use on world protected areas *** anti-velocity *
         owner fix *
         landclaims * (interactions with entities and admin claims)

     changes:
-        the update interval now updates within the time frame rather than at the interval (more performant) world protected areas dont affect gens

         /attribute having a growth / shrinkage instead of instant, it should be togglable * more stuff to profiles *